 Whether it’s tutorial videos or entertainment, YouTube has solidified itself as the source for quenching all of our inquiries.

 So make your video seen.
 Optimize it for SEO.

-YouTube gives you about 800 words to describe what is all about.
+YouTube gives you about 800 words to describe what it is all about.
 Unfortunately, search engines still haven't developed the ability to understand your video, so you need to use plain text for it.
 My suggestion, use every bit of it.
 Transcribe it if you lack inspiration.